About Liz Verna

 I’ve been writing since I got a little red diary in the first grade and immediately began filling it with lies to hide from the invisible audience I felt sure would think my thoughts were terrible.

-Ultimately your creative expression is just another tool to help untangle, energize, and stretch your emotions.
-Like anyone who fishes, collects stamps, or bangs a drum, I write and make art because there’s something in me that wants to express that thing and I feel better when I do.
+Ultimately, your creative expression is just another tool to help untangle, energize, and stretch your emotions.
+Like anyone who fishes, collects stamps, or bangs a drum, I write and make art because there’s something in me that wants to express that thing, and I feel better when I do.
 I don’t do it because I’m a genius.
 But since I insist on doing it I can use it consciously to help my mood and energy, I can notice its absence as a tracker for my depression or a breach in my boundary perimeter, and feel its consistency to see patterns in my behavior I might want to shift.
-Or I can do none of these things and lay around and feel sorry for myself, that happens too.
+Or I can do none of these things and lay around and feel sorry for myself.
+That happens too.

 For me, writing has been a place to rest my mind when things get loud, art is something to do with my hands when I need the meditation of mindless movement.
 And that’s before I’ve even gotten my subconscious involved.
 The creative expression inside us all is a big part of who we are, already reflecting things back to us.
-We might as well look.
+We might as well take a look.

 how do you creative?